 Homework will be assigned every class period.
 These assignments will include some reading from the text (R. Gordon, Real Analysis, A First Course, 2nd ed.) and some exercises.
-I will only be collecting a few of the assigned exercises; solutions for some of the other exercises will be discussed or presented in class.
+I will only be collecting a few of the assigned exercises; solutions for some of the other exercises will be discussed or presented in other formats.
 I encourage you to work together on these exercises as talking about them can further your understanding of the concepts.
-On the other hand, you must learn how to tackle problems on your own as well so do not rely too much on others to get you started.
-There will also be fairly frequent specially designated assignments that involve one or two exercises that require more thinking or effort to solve.
+On the other hand, you must learn how to tackle problems on your own as well so do not rely too much on others to get you started on a problem.
+There will also be several (4-7) specially designated assignments that may involve one or two exercises that require more thinking or effort to solve.
 You must work alone on these special assignments, that is, no help from classmates, professors (including me unless you have a question concerning clarification), other books, or the Internet.
 I want to see what you can do on your own with these exercises.
 It may take you a while to adjust to this type of assignment since you are usually given a safety net.
 However, in time you will develop confidence in yourself and realize that you can solve problems and critique solutions on your own.
-Please keep in mind that for trying to understand the reading and for the other assigned exercises, both exercises to turn in and exercises for class discussion, working together and/or coming to office hours is a good option.
+Please keep in mind that for trying to understand the reading and for the other assigned exercises, both exercises to turn in and exercises for class discussion, working together and/or attending a Zoom office hour and/or sending me an email is a viable option.

 I have high expectations for the clarity of written work, so pay particular attention to your writing and be certain (as much as possible) that your proof is correct and easy to follow.
 When attempting to solve an assigned problem, first do some work on scratch paper until you think you have a solution.
 Then sketch out a proof and see if it appears reasonable.
 Finally, write up a polished version of the proof using complete sentences.
 Although it is tempting to try to circumvent these steps, I highly recommend that you do not.
 Be certain you believe your proof; do not turn in proofs you know are flawed as this is an indication of a lack of integrity.
 If you cannot justify a step you need in a proof, make a parenthetical comment such as "I believe this to be true but am unable to prove it" or "I cannot figure out what to do at this point."
 It is extremely important that you learn to critique your own proofs.
 One difficulty students sometimes have with analysis is what to assume when solving a problem, that is, what statements can be used without proof and which ones must be proved.
-There is no definitive way to resolve this difficulty, but you should be have a much better idea about this out after a few weeks of trial and error.
+There is no definitive way to resolve this difficulty, but you should have a much better idea about this after a few weeks of trial and error.
 For example, you cannot use calculus in the first three chapters of the book.
-If a problem in these chapters asks you to find a maximum value of a function, you cannot take the derivative and set it equal to zero.
+If, for instance, a problem in these chapters asks you to find a maximum value of a function, you cannot take the derivative and set it equal to zero.
 I will try to make some comments concerning what assumptions you can make as I assign various problems; you can always ask me if you are unsure.
-The key is to make certain that you can justify every statement that you make.
+The key point here is to make certain that you can justify every statement that you make, even if you do not record all of the details.